What Does “Good Boundaries” Mean Anyway?

 Control and Choices

 I propose that a person with good boundaries is able to make a core and fundamental discernment about relationships that can be hard.
 The person with boundaries can figure out accurately what they do and do not have control over, and therefore which of the possible outcomes they can actually influence.
 I’m going to go out on a little bit of a limb here to make my point firmly.
 I don’t think that the question of control and choices is subjective or arbitrary at all.
 There is really only one answer.
 The only behavior that we can control is our own.
 Yet, in the intertwined web of our relationships it is easy to get pulled away from focusing on this reality.
-Because we are able to anticipate our other people’s responses, we accept the illusion that we control their behavior or that we have choices about how they will behave.
+Because we are able to anticipate our partner’s responses, we accept the illusion that we control their behavior or that we have choices about how they will behave.
 The person with good boundaries is able to shed that illusion even in times of stress or tensions, and to make decisions about their own behavior.
 The person with good boundaries recognizes the potential impact it may have on others, without taking responsibility for the behavior that others actually manifest.
 An example may be helpful to illustrate the point.

 Imagine Tony and Amalia.
 They have been dating for 2 years.
 Tony proposed to her twice but she said, “not yet” fearing that marriage might derail her career.
 When she receives an offer for a promotion if she transfers to a different city, she wants to accept but realizes at the same time that the idea of separating from Tony is not something she wants.
-She suddenly realizes her desire marry him.
+She suddenly realizes her desire to marry him.
 She wants to propose but she is afraid that he won’t agree to move to the other city and/or that he will think that she is only marrying him to not lose him, not because she actually wants to marry him.
 Amalia can recognize the potential responses that Tony may exhibit because she knows him well.
 However, if she decides not to propose because she fears his responses, and despite her own clear desire, then she would be letting her fear of his choices change her behavior before the fact.
-If she has good boundaries, she will be able to say clearly that she knows what she wants, in this case both the job and deepen her relationship, and that therefore her choice for her behavior is to both move and propose.
+If she has good boundaries, she will be able to say clearly that she knows what she wants, in this case both the job and to deepen her relationship, and that therefore her choice for her behavior is to both move and propose.

 As this example illustrates, fear is often the enemy of good boundaries.
 Fear signals to us that something we care about is in jeopardy.
 Our choices may put the relationship, the feelings of those we love, or our stability at risk.
 Yet the very same choice often opens up the possibility for something better than we have now.
 In the example above, Amalia’s proposal to Tony opens the possibility that the relationship development he has wanted and she now wants would take place.
 Boundaries ask us, “Will I act with courage and confidence so that the other person may help us build the best possible outcome?
 Will I give my partner the chance to try?”